boom-army/docs/content/en/blog/build-diary-14/index.md

 ### Marketing and product fit are an ongoing challenge

 We're getting better and better each week, but its immediately apparent we're still not crushing our product offering, and therefore marketing is a challenge.
-The best thing is we're aware of this though, and the update of the [RoadMap](https://boom.army/docs/docs/prologue/roadmap/) and reallignment of priorities is directly targeted at addressing this problem.
-After all, marketing is the price that average projects pay for exposure.
+Who would of thought that building an entire web3 social network from scratch would be so hard!
+Lol, anyway we're up for it and the best thing is we're aware of our shortcomings.
+In fact the update of the [RoadMap](https://boom.army/docs/docs/prologue/roadmap/) and reallignment of priorities is directly targeted at addressing this problem.
+After all, marketing is the price that average projects pay for exposure, and we're aiming to step up the game across the board.

 ## Things delivered since last update